malinin1/NoomInterview/README.md

 for FoodSearchComponent (i.e., initialize the component when entering the scope, and release the component when exiting the scope).
-Currently, we do not release FoodSearchComponent, and ActivityScope functionall isy the same as the parent @Singleton scope.
+Currently, we do not release FoodSearchComponent, and ActivityScope functionally is the same as the parent @Singleton scope.
 In production, we would not have a child scope share the same lifetime as @Singleton.
 The separate FoodSearchComponent Dagger component and separate